microsoft/AL-Go/Actions/DetermineBaselineWorkflowRun/README.md

-# Calculate Baseline WorkflowRun
+# Determine Baseline WorkflowRun
-Finds the latest CICD workflow run that completed and build all the AL-Go project successfully.
+Finds the latest CICD workflow run that completed and built all the AL-Go project successfully.
+This workflow run is to be used as a baseline for all the build jobs in the current workflow run.

 ## INPUT